automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 #### Configuration of Slack Messages

 1. **policyID:** This shouldn't be changed.
-The Policy ID will be shown as part of the slack output messages.
+The Policy ID will be shown as part of the slack output messages and to check if the report has S3 buckets violating this policy ID.

 2. **violationdescription:** This setting is used to send details about the event inside the slack output message.
 Feel free to change it for your needs.